RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.270.27
+   - FIXED: Improved fdisk support for 4KB sector size

+3.0.0.4.270.26b
+   - FIXED: Volume labels with spaces were rejected (Asus used the same code to validate hostnames and volume labels)

 3.0.0.4.270.26
    - NEW: ipset Netfilter support + userspace tool to create ipset lists.
    - CHANGED: Router's hostname is now set all the time, regardless of